 It is not eating at night but rather eating near your bedtime that causes weight gain.

-I have seen studies that recommend that eating a nutrient dense food may assist with sleep, but I suspect this is only true in a small portion of the population.
+I have seen studies that recommend that eating nutrient-dense food may assist with sleep, but I suspect this is only true in a small portion of the population.
 If you do not sleep well, cortisol levels will increase and so will obesity.
 I already wrote an article on sleep and weight loss.
-Sleep is research proven to help with weight loss and it obviously makes sense if you understand cortisol, sleep, and weight gain.
+Sleep is research-proven to help with weight loss and it obviously makes sense if you understand cortisol, sleep, and weight gain.

 The bottom line: Consumption of food during the circadian night, independent of more traditional risk factors such as amount or content of food intake and activity level, can increase fat deposition.
 I wrote an another article on this research about sleep and circadian night.

 McHill, Andrew W, Andrew JK Phillips, Charles A Czeisler, Leigh Keating, Karen Yee, Laura K Barger, Marta Garaulet, Frank AJL Scheer, and Elizabeth B Klerman.
 “Later Circadian Timing of Food Intake Is Associated with Increased Body Fat.”
 The American Journal of Clinical Nutrition, September 6, 2017, ajcn161588. https://doi.org/10.3945/ajcn.117.161588.